bkim1129/CV_PT_Eval/README.md

-# 5×STS Test (Sit‑to‑Stand)
+# Computer Vision-Based Physical Therapy Evaluation System

-A cross‑platform sit‑to‑stand (5×STS) test application using MediaPipe and OpenCV (Python) or MediaPipe.js (HTML/JavaScript).
+A cross‑platform Physical Therapy Evaluation application using MediaPipe and OpenCV (Python) or MediaPipe.js (HTML/JavaScript).

+For now, it works only for the Five Times Sit To Stand Test (5xSTS).
 It allows you to:

 * **Calibrate** a user’s seated hip angle
 * **Count** full sit‑to‑stand cycles (stand then sit) exactly 5 times